emely3h/SE_25_Data_Science/final_project/notes.md

 ## Estimate how good data is, how many entries have been missed
 claculate mean entries of each day for each option, see how much variety

+### Question what time of day are tickets cheapest?

+first plot example: 1.12, adult, no discount

+matters if you look at sparpresi or flexpreis you would think that flexpreis ticket is constant in price because once you have the ticket you can take any train you want.
+Flexpreis tickets tend to be cheaper in the middle of the day at 11:30 and 15:30

+#### Todo
+Just this one day => does it tend to be the same for the other days, other age and discount groups?

+#### Takeaways
+before buying a flexticket, check if it is cheaper at an other time